hasktorch/hasktorch/README.md

 ## Build Instructions

+Due to the aten shared library and use of new cabal functionality with backpack, the setup process can be a bit more involved than a typical haskell library.
+Don't hesitate to reach out to the development team for questions or issues with getting setup (see Contributing below).

 Currently hasktorch only supports OSX and Linux builds because these are what the development team works on -- if you would like to add *BSD or Windows support, please let us know!

+To get started building and testing the library:

-Building Hasktorch requires retrieving and building a fork of pytorch's [ATen library][aten] dependency.
+1. Build PyTorch's [ATen library][aten] dependency.
 Currently we fork ATen to reintroduce some C-native broadcasting functionality which was moved to ATen's C++ core.
 This step has been condensed in our Makefile as `make init`.

 [aten]:https://github.com/zdevito/ATen/

-Following this, you will need cabal-install > 2.0 for `new-build` and backpack support.
+2. You will need cabal-install > 2.0 for `new-build` and backpack support.
 We would like to support stack in the future, but that is pending  the completion of [backpack support in stack][stack-backpack].

 [cabal-latest]:https://github.com/haskell/cabal/tree/30d0c10349b6cc69adebfe06c230c784574ebf7a
 [stack-backpack]:https://github.com/commercialhaskell/stack/issues/2540

-Now you can build hasktorch:
+3. Now you can build hasktorch:

 ```
 cabal new-build all